 The revenues of India’s top 18 states, which together account for 90% of the nation’s gross state domestic product (GSDP), are expected to grow by 8-10% during the current financial year, according to a report by CRISIL Ratings.
 The aggregate revenue of these states is projected to reach ₹38 lakh crore, reflecting robust economic momentum despite various fiscal challenges.

-Revenue Growth Driven by GST and Central Devolution
+Revenue growth driven by GST and central devolution

 The growth in state revenues will be largely driven by two primary factors: Goods and Services Tax (GST) collections and the devolution of finances from the Centre, which collectively make up around 50% of the total revenues for these states.
 In the previous fiscal year, the states’ revenues had grown by 7%, but this year’s higher growth is attributed to stronger GST collections, reflecting greater formalization of the economy and improved tax compliance.